“Life is uncertain. Eat dessert first.”—from Just Desserts’s t-shirts.

 Hola a todos.
 I mentioned Just Desserts, a superb and well-known former San Francisco bakery, in an article sometime ago where I talked about the ridiculous $3.00 cake-cutting fee at a greed-based, bougi restaurant in San Francisco’s Castro. $3.00 to cut a slice of cake?
 No, gracias.
 One would have to be a complete idiot and into wasting dinero/money to pay $3.00 to have a slice of cake cut. jesus!
 That restaurant can keep their cake.
 I prefer to bake my own cakes anyway “from scratch” using organically-grown ingredients whenever possible, then I know what’s in them.
 Fortunately, at Just Desserts we didn’t have any cake-cutting fee.
 In the retail stores, cake-cutting was just part of our job, as it should be in any well-established high-quality restaurant (that’s not about greed) and that’s not trying to exploit their customers and put on airs of being pretentious, snooty and bougi, Dahling.

 I thought I’d write more about Just Desserts (JDs), as a tribute to the company since JDs was very much a part of the Old City.
 In those days San Francisco was known as the alternative and proudly radical “Liberal San Francisco.”
 Yeah well, I can confirm it’s nothing like that today here in 2017.
+[Update: And even less so here at the beginning of 2021].
 For those who haven’t kept up: Conformist, conservative, sanitised, lobotomised and culture-less best describe this New San Francisco, which is obsessed with millionaire-owned corporate sport$ team$, rather than The Arts and culture.
 The “Liberal San Francisco” was before the techie dooshes and their millionaire-billionaire companies — receiving corporate welfare from San Francisco through tax breaks — vapid Millennials, and greed-based developers were allowed to come in and begin the demolition of the Old City and make San Francisco into a playground for the super-wealthy and saturated with cookie-cutter and cheaply-built glass boxes called Luxury Designer Condos (Dahling).
 The Bay Area is now known as Billionaire’s Bay, by the way.
 And today, there’s nothing equivalent to Just Desserts with its excellent “baked from scratch using the finest and freshest ingredients available” reputation.
 Oh there are many bakeries around, but they are not like iconic Just Desserts.

 When I moved to San Francisco in the late 1970s from the District of Columbia, one of the first things anyone told me after I arrived was, “You have to go to Just Desserts and try their Chocolate Fudge Cake.
 You’ll love it.”
 I did and was a regular customer from then on.